jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 This seems pretty easy: you host a web page that has the ClassiCube JS client on it, and then configure it via Javascript in the page's code to connect to your hosted server.

-## Of Course I Have To Write Software to Run Software, It is my Wont
+## Of Course I Have To Write Software to Run Software, It is My Wont

 The end product I made was [Cube With Friends on Github](https://github.com/jasonbot/cube-with-friends).
 It's a very easy to set up little program that does all the above manual steps -- at build time it embeds all the resources it needs from the internet into a single Go executable, and has other niceness like overlaying a pre-authored config that turns off ClassiCube authentication so people can join without having ClassiCube accounts.

-# Getting to It from Other computers
+# Getting to It From Other computers

 Now that I had something running, how do I get other players on here?